voxeltycoon/docs/docs/guides/script-mods/adding-onclick-event-to-a-notification.md

 Then type in *"Main"* and press enter.

+!!! note
->After you have pressed enter, you are asked if you want to perform a rename for all references, select **Yes**.
+    After you have pressed enter, you are asked if you want to perform a rename for all references, select **Yes**.

 Now we need to get access to callbacks which allows us to execute code at a certain point in the games lifecycle.
 To get access to these callbacks we need to inherit from the `Mod`-class.